|

 Laches - All virtue must be based on knowledge.
 To act well, we must understand ourselves — our desires, limits, and character.
 Courage without knowledge becomes mindless or rash, and other virtues fail without insight guiding them.

-Meno - Learning is remembering.
-It’s awakening knowledge already within us.
+Meno - Learning is remembering; awakening knowledge already within us.
 This idea connects to Aristotle’s emphasis on first principles, the foundations of reality, which begin with what the mind can recognize and recall.

-Parmenides - What is the nature of being: made of parts, or a unified whole?
+Parmenides - What is the nature of being: made of parts or unified whole?
 Unexamined assumptions can quietly warp our reasoning, creating arguments that seem logical but misrepresent reality.

 Phaedo - What happens to the soul after death?
-Socrates shows that the soul is immortal and seeks truth beyond the body.
+The soul is immortal and seeks truth beyond the body.
 Philosophy prepares us to live rightly and face death without fear.

 Phaedrus - Love is spiritual ascent toward truth and beauty.
 The beloved sparks memory of the ideal Beauty and the divine.
 Desire and inspiration move the soul beyond ordinary thinking, revealing insights that reason alone cannot reach.